Current ICase PhD Opportunities

 Add Latent Ltd. and the University of Salford have been collaborating for over five years.
 This includes two award winning Knowledge Transfer Partnership (KTP) projects which both received top-scoring certificates of excellence from Innovate UK.
 Add Energy were also recently awarded the Queens Award for Enterprise in International Trade due to their fast pace of growth.

-Add Latent Ltd. have already created an R&D capability using an agile software development process and have an impressive client list of major companies in the industrial marine and energy sector.
-Their expertise in maintenance optimisation gives them unique access to industrial assets.
+Add Latent Ltd. have already created an R&D capability using an agile software development process and have an impressive client list of major companies in the industrial marine and energy sectors.
+Their expertise in maintenance optimisation gives them unique access to large industrial plants.

 As part of your application please provide a CV and covering letter.

-This studentship is only available to students with settled status in the UK, as classified by EPSRC eligibility.
-Please visit: https://www.epsrc.ac.uk/skills/students/help/eligibility/
+This studentship is only available to students with settled status in the UK.

 Enquiries: Informal enquiries may be made to Julian Bass by email: firstname.lastname@example.org